CodeBrain: Bridging Decoupled Tokenizer and Multi-Scale Architecture for EEG Foundation Model

-\subsection{EEGSSM Pretraining}
+\subsection{\textsc{EEGSSM} Pretraining}

-In this stage, we introduce a novel convolutional structured state space model framework, called \textbf{EEGSSM}, composed of multiple \emph{EEGSSM blocks}.
-First, raw EEG signals are projected into a higher-dimensional embedding space via a 1D convolutional layer.
-The resulting features are processed by EEGSSM blocks.
-Another 1D convolutional layer then maps the output back to the token space for reconstructing the indices of masked tokens produced by the TFDual-Tokenizer.
+In this stage, we introduce a novel convolutional structured state space model framework, called \textbf{EEGSSM}, composed of multiple \textsc{EEGSSM} blocks.
+To adapt to unseen channels, we first learn dynamic positional embeddings using a single depthwise 2D convolution with an asymmetric kernel, following the ACPE design \citep{wang2024cbramod}, enabling the model to learn relative inter-channel structures and generalize across heterogeneous EEG channel layouts.
+The resulting features are processed by \textsc{EEGSSM} blocks.
+Another 1D convolutional layer then maps the output back to the token space for reconstructing the indices of masked tokens produced by the \textsc{TFDual-Tokenizer}.

-\textbf{EEGSSM Block} Our EEGSSM block is composed of several blocks, which are integrated together through a residual connection mechanism.
-An EEGSSM block consists of an RMS Norm layer, SGConv layer, SWA layer, and a gating component.
-Root Mean Square Layer Normalization (RMSNorm) \cite{zhang2019rootmeansquarelayer} can be considered an improved version of LayerNorm, normalizing by using the square root of the mean to reduce the impact of noise.
+\paragraph{\textsc{EEGSSM} Block} Our \textsc{EEGSSM} block is composed of several blocks, which are integrated together through a residual connection mechanism.
+An \textsc{EEGSSM} block consists of a Layer Normalization, SGConv layer, SWA layer, and a gating component.
 Afterward, we feed the intermediate variables into the SGConv layer to obtain a global receptive field through convolution SSM.

-\textit{SGConv Layer.} SGConv is a structured SSM model using convolution architecture (See supplemental material), and its convolution structure can be represented as a FFT formula:
+\textit{SGConv Layer.} SGConv is a structured SSM model (see Appendix~\ref{appendix:ssm}) using convolution architecture, and its convolution structure can be represented as a DFT formula:

-where $F_N$ denotes the DFT matrix of size $N$.
-This FFT convolution has a computational complexity of $O(nlog(n))$.
+where $F_N$ denotes the DFT matrix of size $N$, and the convolution can be computed in $O(N \log N)$ via FFT.
 As a type of convolutional SSM, SGConv improves the convolution kernel $\overline{K}$ in Eq.~\eqref{eq.4} by introducing two features: sparse parameterization and kernel decay, making SGConv easier and more efficient to compute compared to the traditional S4 kernel.
 Let $L$ be the length of the input sequence.
 The convolution kernel $\overline{K}$ of SGConv is composed of several sub-kernels.
 Assuming the size of the first sub-kernel is $d$, with parameters $w_i \in \mathbb{R}^{d \times d}$, then the number of sub-kernels can be expressed as $N=\log_2(\frac{L}{d})+1$.
 The convolution kernel $\overline{K}$ in Eq.~\eqref{eq.4} can thus be initialized as: